rackerlabs/rackspace-how-to/content/exchange/clear-credential-manager.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-1. Make sure Outlook is closed down completely
+1. Make sure that Outlook is closed down completely.

-2. Click on the Start Menu (or press the Windows key) and then search for **Control Panel**
+2. Click the Start Menu (or press the Windows key), and then search for **Control Panel**.

   - **Windows 10:**